c4arl0s/AlgorithmsAndDataStructuresInSwift/README.md

 The measured block gets executed between querying the **startTime** and **endTime**; the run time is then The measured block gets executed between querying the startTime and endTime, the run time is then stored in the executionTimes array.

-After ten iterations, we calculate the average execution time.
-The reduce() array function calls the closure sequentially on all the array elements, which in our case sums up all the items in the array.
+After ten iterations, we calculate the **average execution time**.
+The **reduce()** array function calls the closure sequentially on all the array elements, which in our case sums up all the items in the array.

-Finally, we divide the result by the number of iterations, which gives us the average execution time.
+Finally, we divide the result by the number of iterations, which gives us **the average execution time.**

 Next, we implement a function, which takes an array and checks whether the first element is 0.